krewzer/Needzo/README.md

-# Helping Hand
+# NEEDZO

-Helping Hand connect users to others people in need within their local community.
+NEEDZO connect users to others people in need within their local community.

 ## Project setup